-In 2021, a first time visitor page will be created for AdirondackExperience.com.
-This landing page will provide those visiting the website for the first time with easy access to resources that answer basic questions they may have about visiting Hamilton County.
+As part of the traveler education process, in 2021 a new "First Time Visitor" page will be created for AdirondackHub.com.
+This landing page will provide those visiting the website for the first time with easy access to resources that answer basic questions they may have about visiting Newcomb, North Hudson, Minerva, and Schroon Lake.
 The page is designed to be visually heavy and copy light in order to easily guide the visitor and inspire them to delve deeper into the site.
-The goal is to connect them quickly to the information they are seeking in order to increase their move through the travel sales funnel.
+The goal is to connect them quickly to the information they are seeking in order to increase movement through the travel sales funnel.